 Who gave you your letters of recommendation?
 Did you know them well?

 The vets I worked with and a professor I was close to.

 Caribbean Vet School Application Process

 Did you find the Caribbean vet school application process stressful?
 Why or why not?

 Yes, but I don’t think it was abnormally stressful.
-I applied directly though RUSVM since It was the only school that was open at the time.
+I applied directly through RUSVM since It was the only school that was open at the time.

-I was accepted before my other choices even opened their applications.
+I was accepted to this Caribbean veterinary school before my other choices even opened their applications.

-Do you have any advice for students thinking about attending Ross, which is a vet school on the island of St. Kitts?
+Do you have any advice for students thinking about attending Ross, a vet school on the island of St. Kitts?